davidjoffe/dave_gnukem/README.md

 Power boots allow you to jump higher.
 The special molecule pickup gives you full health.

+### 'Floating' Draft/Beta Storyline:

+The year is $CURRENTYEAR+8.
+An evil genius, Dr Proetton, has been hired by the CIA to infect the world's computers with a virus called SystemD, crippling them.
+Only you can stop him.
+You must find a floppy disk with the Devuan Antivirus on it, and install it on the master computer, which is hidden in Vault7.

 # Ports

 * Open Pandora: http://repo.openpandora.org/?page=detail&app=davegnukem-magicsam - release thread: https://pyra-handheld.com/boards/threads/dave-gnukem.79533/